alnkesq/AppViewLite/docs/Configuration.md

 * `APPVIEWLITE_EXTERNAL_PREVIEW_SMALL_THUMBNAIL_DOMAINS`: External previews to these domains will be always displayed in compact format (not just when quoted or the post was already seen by the user).
 * `APPVIEWLITE_GLOBAL_PERIODIC_FLUSH_SECONDS`: Flushes the database to disk every this number of seconds.
 Defaults to `600` (10 minutes).
 If you abruptly close the process without using a proper `CTRL+C` (`SIGINT`), you will lose at most this amount of recent data.
 However, consistency is still guaranteeded.
 Abrupt exits during a flush are also consistency-safe.
 Fast-growing tables might be flushed to disk earlier (but still consistency-safe).
 * `APPVIEWLITE_ADMINISTRATIVE_DIDS`: List of DIDs that, when logged in, can perform privileged operations.
 Defaults to none.
 You can use `*` for local development.
+* `APPVIEWLITE_CONFIGURATION`: Path to an env file that will be loaded into the environment at startup.
+Prior environment variables take the precendence.

 ## Storage (low level configuration)
 * `APPVIEWLITE_USE_READONLY_REPLICA`: If enabled, most requests will be served from a readonly snapshot of the database (so that we don't have to wait for any current write lock to complete).
 Defaults to `1`.